inmcm/xoodyak-tools/README.md

 d06970bd9c30ab9b1cfa58f225df7241f5c8e5330cb119393e540ffd81253779 test.plain (13 bytes)
 ```

 Optional metadata may also be included in the encryption/decryption process.
-The input must be base64 encoded.
+The input must be a base64 encoded string.
 This value will be written into the configuration file along with the key and nonce.

-An optional output file path (absolute or realtive) can also be specified.
+An optional output file path (absolute or relative) can also be specified.

 ```sh
 % TIMESTAMP=$(date +%s | base64)